GoddeerisEdouard/MarketplaceNotifier/README.md

 ```

 ## FYI
+Queries are a combination of the name of the listing you're using for + some filters (price / location)

-queries to be monitored are stored in a DB.
+Queries to be monitored are stored in a DB.
 This is to cache already seen listings and update when new ones arrive.

-new listings are sent with Redis to the `'listings'` channel.
+New listings are sent with Redis to the `'listings'` channel.
 a webserver is running (on `http://localhost:5000`) to handle the commands

 ## Help